 - a.
 Sunset the use of gas-powered hand-held and backpack leaf blowers in Kirkland by a target date of December 31, 2025 - b.
-Reduce negative health impacts caused by gas emissions - c.
+Reduce negative health impacts caused by emissions from gaspowered leaf blowers - c.
 Ensure a responsive transition to electric leaf blowers that reduces the burden and maximizes the potential benefit to Kirkland landscaping businesses and residents - d.
-Be proactive in anticipation of potential State decisions to sunset gas-powered equipment
+Be proactive in anticipation of potential State decisions to sunset gas-powered equipment - e.
+Develop mechanisms to effectively improve enforcement of existing city noise regulations (KMC 11.84A.070 and KZC 115.95) on all uses of gas- and electric-powered landscaping equipment to provide relief to residents prior to conversion or technological improvements